 When in-home care is not feasible, placing a child with relatives or kin is the preferred option as it can minimize trauma and help children and youth maintain connections to their family, their community, and their cultural roots.
-When seeking out kinship placements for a child, a strong emphasis should be placed on the kinship providers' ability to be culturally responsive to the needs of the child, and culturally appropriate services should be put in place to support the caregivers and families.
-The resources below provide information about how kinship providers can be more culturally aware and inclusive to the children that come into their care and discuss the positive impact culturally appropriate trainings and services and equitable supports to kin caregivers can have on placement stability and permanency outcomes for children and families.
+When seeking out kinship placements for a child, a strong emphasis should be placed on providing culturally appropriate services to support the caregivers and families.
+The resources below provide information about how child welfare professionals can be culturally responsive to the needs of diverse kinship families, support caregivers in developing a culturally inclusive approach to parenting, and discuss the positive impact culturally appropriate trainings and services and equitable supports to kin caregivers can have on placement stability and permanency outcomes for children and families.

 African American Grandfamilies: Helping Children Thrive Through Connection to Family and Culture

 Provides tips and resources so organizations can better serve grandfamilies by utilizing their strengths and minimizing the challenges they face.

 American Indian & Alaska Native Grandfamilies: Helping Children Thrive Through Connection to Family and Cultural Identity

 Generations United and National Indian Child Welfare Association (2020)

 Offers resources and tips to child welfare agencies, other government agencies, and nonprofit organizations so they can better serve all American Indian and Alaska Native grandfamilies regardless of their involvement with child welfare.